Scottish Income Tax Calculator for 2018/19 Tax Year

 How do I know if I pay Scottish Income Tax

-Your tax code will change and have the prefix S applied. so if your tax code was 1000L it would become S1000L.
+Your tax code will change and have the prefix S applied. so if your tax code was 1000L in 2016 it would become S1000L, the same prefix applies now in 2018.
 Your tax code should be displayed on your payslip, Ps0 and any associated pension documents that you receive.

 Scottish Income Tax and Self assessment Tax Returns